CCTV New Year's Gala

 The stand-up skit, also known as comic dialogue, is typically performed as a dialogue between two comedians.
 The leading actor is called Dougen (逗哏dòu gén) and the supporting actor is called Penggen (捧哏 pěng gén).
 Guo Degang, Yue yunpeng, and Jiang Kun are famous stand-up comedians in China.

 The sketch comprises a series of short scenes, performed by a group of comedians.
 The stand-up skits focus on single jokes and imitations, while sketches emphasize the comedic exploration of a situation.
 Zhao Benshan, Guo Donglin, and Feng Gong are famous sketch comedians in China.

-The theme of the performances usually explores real-life issues or propagate political attitudes.
+The theme of the performances usually explores real-life issues or propagates political attitudes.
 In recent years, anti-corruption, anti-poverty, and family life have been hot topics.

 Song and Dance